Twaza-j/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 0x03.
 Shell, init files, variables and expansions

-0-alias: script that creates an alias.
+0-alias: a script that creates an alias.

 1-hello_you: script that prints hello user, where user is the current Linux user.

-2-path: Adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+2-path: a script that adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

-3-paths: script that counts the number of directories in the PATH.
+3-paths: a script that counts the number of directories in the PATH.

-4-global_variables: script that lists environment variables.
+4-global_variables: a script that lists environment variables.

-5-local_variables: script that lists all local variables and environment variables, and functions.
+5-local_variables: a script that lists all local variables and environment variables, and functions.

-6-create_local_variable: script that creates a new local variable.
+6-create_local_variable: a script that creates a new local variable.

 7-create_global_variable: a script that creates a new global variable.